Vincent T. DeVita

 Vincent Theodore DeVita Jr. (born March 7, 1935) is the Amy and Joseph Perella Professor of Medicine at Yale Cancer Center, and a Professor of Epidemiology and Public Health.
 He directed the Yale Cancer Center from 1993 to 2003.
-He has been president of the American Cancer Society (2012-2013).
+He has been president of the board of directors of the American Cancer Society (2012-2013).
 He is internationally recognized as a pioneer in the field of oncology for his work on combination-chemotherapy treatments.

 Early life and education

 Vincent DeVita was born in The Bronx, New York.